hudsonhrh/hudsonhrh/README.md

 My Role:
 I've been the lead designer and developer of this project (99% of contribution) building the smart contracts, subgraph, and front end from scratch.
 Put hundreds of hours into this focusing on making as decentralized as possible while innovating in the governance design

-### IDI Volunteer Network
-A community hub for assinging tasjs and desgining on projects and goals for the Inclusive Design Institutes volunteer network

-My Role:
-I am the Lead DAO Designer and Developer.
-I've developed the smart contract protocol and tech stack.
-Currently waiting on front end designs.
-My role is very similar to the KUBI DAO but this time for a bigger non profit

 ### AttendThis
 A blockchain based attednance reward system to redeem attednance for coupons at local buisnesses.
 Built to protect user privacy but still verify attedance.
 App and website.
 (Pinned Project)